aholstenson/atvik/README.md

 // Subscribing will be checked so it takes in zero arguments noArgEvent.subscribe(() => /* do stuff here */);

-// Firing the event can only be done without any parameters noArgEvent.fire();
+// Emitting the event can only be done without any parameters noArgEvent.emit();
 ```

 Events can have arguments that will be checked in the listeners and when